grange85/ahfow-www/_posts/2005/2005-01-05-happy-2005-and-the-end-of-luna.markdown

 - news
 tags: []
 ---
-<p>Happy New Year to all visitors.Tickets for Luna's last shows (at The Bowery Ballroom in NYC on the 26th and 27th of February) will go on sale TODAY at, I believe, noon.
-Don't miss out it should be something special.Other news: There's an mp3 of Dean, Britta and Sonic Boom doing a Roger Miller track available for download at http://www.fuzzywuzzy.comThis site's mp3 archive has been cut right back because of bandwidth issues.
-Most of the tracks are still available on Kiek's FTP server (see http://www.fullofwishes.info/galaxie/index.php?type=2&article_id=81 to find out more).</p>
+Happy New Year to all visitors.

+Tickets for Luna's last shows (at The Bowery Ballroom in NYC on the 26th and 27th of February) will go on sale TODAY at, I believe, noon.
+Don't miss out it should be something special.Other news: There's an mp3 of Dean, Britta and Sonic Boom doing a Roger Miller track available for download at [http://www.fuzzywuzzy.com](https://web.archive.org/web/20050105+/http://www.fuzzywuzzy.com)

+This site's mp3 archive has been cut right back because of bandwidth issues.
+Most of the tracks are still available on Kiek's FTP server (see [http://www.fullofwishes.info/galaxie/index.php?type=2&article_id=81](https://web.archive.org/web/20050105+/http://www.fullofwishes.info/galaxie/index.php?type=2&article_id=81) to find out more).</p>